Ohio Strangulation Defense Lawyer Near You

 Understanding Ohio’s Strangulation Laws

 Ohio recently made a change to their strangulation laws, introducing new legislation, Ohio Revised Code § 2903.18, that took effect on April 4, 2023, turning strangulation from a misdemeanor charge to a felony offense in the state of Ohio.
+Under Ohio Revised Code § 2903.18 a person can be charged with strangulation or suffocation when they knowingly impede normal breathing or blood circulation by applying pressure to the throat or neck, or by covering the nose or mouth of the victim.
 A person may be charged with a second-degree, fourth-degree, or fifth-degree strangulation felony charge, depending on the severity of the harm to the individual who was strangled and the relationship between the offender and the victim.
 The changes to the law are an attempt to highlight the severity of strangulation and acknowledging that it can be deadly in nature.

 Strangulation cases are commonly linked to domestic violence cases.
 According to the Domestic Violence Division of the Columbus City (Ohio) Attorney’s Office, strangulation was reported in approximately 20% of domestic violence cases in Ohio in 2018.
 For people who experience intimate partner violence (IPV) 68% are at risk of facing near fatal strangulation at some point during their relationship.